by Jon Salz

 to consume.

-to class thread
+class Thread to class thread and

-class IOEventLoop
+class IOEventLoop to class io_event_loop?

-directory provides all the NMSTL APIs with
+The NMSTL directory provides all the NMSTL APIs with

-names instead of stl_like_names
+MixedCase names instead of stl_like_names,

 so you can use whichever happens to match your coding conventions.